-31Especially with the Spirit's disappearance in the first volume following 12:12, and its conspicuous absence in the parallel farewell address in Luke 24:44 - 52 (where Spirit language is explicit however, 24:49).
+43Especially with the Spirit's disappearance in the first volume following 12:12, and its conspicuous absence in the parallel farewell address in Luke 24:44 - 52 (where Spirit language is explicit however, 24:49).

-32Bruner, Theology, 156.
+44Bruner, Theology, 156.

-33Grammatically this phrase could modify either "commanded" or "chosen."
+45Grammatically this phrase could modify either ἐντειλάμενος or ἐξελέξατο.
+For the former see Lenski, Acts, 22 - 23; for the latter see E. Haenchen, Acts, 139.
 Either way, the authority of the Spirit is emphasized.
-If the phrase modifies the former, it may refer to inspiration-Acts is the outcome of the revelations of the Spirit from the risen Lord to the apostles (Acts 1:2).
+Guthrie takes the phrase to modify the former, and sees it referring to inspiration, "Luke clearly shows that he sees his book as the outcome of the revelations of the Spirit from the risen Lord to the apostles (Acts 1:2)," Theology, 536.
 Some indication of Luke's view on the Spirit and Scripture is seen in 1:16; 4:25; 28:25.
-However, this may be more than Luke intended in this verse.
+Although I am in sympathy with Guthrie's position on "inspiration," that may be more than Luke intended in this verse.
+See also J. D. G. Dunn, Baptism In The Holy Spirit (Philadelphia: The Westminster Press, 1970) 46.

-34Jesus is not restricting John's promise to the apostles.
+46Jesus is not restricting John's promise to the apostles.
 He is including them in the wider audience who would share in the results of this baptism by himself.
-Indeed the apostles would be instruments through whom God would give his Spirit ontologically fulfilled "not many days from now" (i.e., on Pentecost).
-Third (v6), the apostles relate the Holy Spirit baptism to the restoration of the kingdom to Israel.
-Peter confirms this relationship in the Pentecost sermon.
-Finally (v8), Jesus responds to the apostle's question about when the kingdom would be restored (i.e., the Spirit would come) by essentially reiterating his previous instruction for them to wait-"God has fixed the day, you wait!"
-They were to receive the answer to their question when they received power as the Holy Spirit "came upon" them (Luke 24:49).35 At that time, the apostles would witness to the restoration of the kingdom.
-Thus, when they are "filled" (which is synonymous with "come upon" 2:4 with 2:17 - 18, see n.
-2) with the Spirit, the witnessing begins.
+Indeed the apostles would be instruments through whom God would give his Spirit ontologically (through their preaching, 2:38) and phenomenologically (through the laying on of their hands, 8:14 - 17).

+previous instruction for them to wait-"God has fixed the day, you wait!"
+They were to receive the answer to their question when they received power (δύναμις) as the Holy Spirit came upon them (Luke 24:49).47 At that time, the apostles would witness to the restoration of the kingdom.
+Thus, when they are "filled" (πίμπλημι, which is synonymous with "come upon" 2:4 with 2:17 - 18, see n3) with the Spirit, the witnessing begins.